Visual Philosophy

 If you want help shaping your own direction, see 1:1 mentoring

-A signature style is not one preset or one location.
-It is a repeated set of decisions that hold together across shoots and seasons.
+Style transcends a single preset or location.
+It is a cohesive set of aesthetic decisions that remain consistent across varying subjects and seasons.

 Atmosphere